AloDeepan/Product_level_forecast/PROJECT_PLAN_style_level_revenue_forecast.md

   forecast difficulty.

-**Why this matters for the explainability constraint.** "We expect nine percent fewer units at four percent lower realised price" is a sentence a merchant can dispute on its merits.
+**Why this matters for the explainability constraint.** "We expect nine percent fewer units at four percent lower realised price" is a sentence a stakeholder can dispute on its merits.
 A single revenue number is not.

 **Deliverable.** `reports/P7_units_price.md`.